paulgitmum/Transitive-dependencies/README.md

                      {
                         "hoek": "4.2.1"
                      }
-- Step 2: add npm-force-resolutions to the preinstall script so that it patches the package-lock file before every npm install you run:
+- Step 2: add npm-force-resolutions to the preinstall script so that it patches the package-lock.json file before every npm install you run:

         "scripts":
                   {